benjamincrozat/content/posts/php-83.md

 Oh and by the way, I already started writing about [PHP 8.4's release date, new features and changes](/php-84).

-## When will PHP 8.3 be released?
+## When was PHP 8.3 released?

-**PHP 8.3 will be released on November 23, 2023**, according to the [preparation tasks list](https://wiki.php.net/todo/php83).
-It will be tested through three alpha releases, three beta, and six release candidates.
+**PHP 8.3 was released on November 23, 2023**.
+It has been tested through three alpha releases, three beta, and six release candidates.

 | Date               | Release        |
 | ------------------ | -------------- |